SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Numerical Results

-Next, we evaluate the performance of \textsc{SC3D} on a time-varying structural equation model (TVSEM) where the direction of causality reverses over time.
+Next, we evaluate the performance of \textsc{SC3D} on a time-varying structural equation model (TVSEM), a low-dimensional nonstationary benchmark where the direction of causality reverses over time.
 This system oscillates between two regimes in non-overlapping time intervals where the dominant lagged dependency switches between $X_{t-1}\!\rightarrow\!Y_t$ and $Y_{t-1}\!\rightarrow\!X_t$.
-This example dataset explicitly tests the ability of our method to track a changing direction of causality over time rather than just averaging them out. \cref{fig:tvsem_tracking} depicts the scores for the Lag-1 edge for all windows considered in the task.
+This example dataset explicitly tests the ability of our method, when applied in a windowed manner, to track a changing direction of causality over time rather than just averaging them out. \cref{fig:tvsem_tracking} depicts the scores for the Lag-1 edge for all windows considered in the task.
 In the left panel, we show the results for SC3D while the right panels puts together the baselines (DYNOTEARS and PCMCI+).
 The shaded regions in the plots denote the first regime and the unshaded regions denote switched or second regime.

-\textsc{SC3D} showcases a distinct and consistent separation of the two directional scores, with the dominant edge smoothly adapting to the change of regime.
+\textsc{SC3D} showcases a distinct and consistent separation of the two window-level directional scores, with the dominant edge smoothly adapting to the change of regime.
 On the contrary, baseline methods display higher score magnitudes but exhibit less consistent behavior across the regimes, which indicates reduced sensitivity to temporal changes in directionality.
 Although all the methods attain perfect window-level directional accuracy in this low-dimensional setup, the score trajectories reveal significant differences. \textsc{SC3D} has more stable and interpretable directional information over time whereas the baselines tend to depend on sharper but more rigid score transitions.
-The above results reflect the advantage of \textsc{SC3D} in tracking evolving causal relationships in nonstationary dynamical systems.
+Therefore, this experiment may only be viewed as a qualitative analysis of temporal score stability, rather than as a strict comparison of accuracy.
+The above results reflect the advantage of \textsc{SC3D} in providing stable and interpretable directional information when applied to nonstationary time-series systems.

-\subsubsection{Nonlinear Continuous 8-variable (NC8) System.}
+\subsubsection{Nonlinear Continuous 8-variable (NC8) System}

-Finally, we consider lagged causal discovery for a low dimensional nonlinear dynamical system ($d=8$) which has structured long-range temporal edges without any instantaneous edges.
-The graph in this setting only has lagged edges, so in addition to SHD$_A$, we use the threshold-free methods for ranking that are averaged over time lags.
+Next, we consider lagged causal discovery on the NC8 dataset, a low dimensional nonlinear dynamical system ($d=8$) which has structured long-range temporal edges without any instantaneous edges and a maximum lag order $L=4$.
+The graph in this setting only has lagged edges and no instantaneous causal effects.
+Thus we evaluate the lagged components using threshold-free methods for ranking that are averaged over time lags.